keifufu/WebNowPlaying-Docs/docs/creating-adapters/getting-started.md

 ## C#

 The C# Library works with .NET Framework 4.8, .NET Core and .NET 6 and newer.
 It does not have built-in support for [Desktop Players](/desktop-players).
-Please see the source of [WebNowPlaying-Redux-Rainmeter](https://github.com/keifufu/WebNowPlaying-Redux-Rainmeter/blob/main/src/WNPReduxAdapterLibraryExtensions/WNPReduxNative.cs) for it's implementation.
+Please see the source of [WebNowPlaying-Redux-Rainmeter](https://github.com/keifufu/WebNowPlaying-Redux-Rainmeter/blob/main/src/WNPReduxAdapterLibraryExtensions/WNPReduxNative.cs) for its implementation.

 Refer to [C# Library](/creating-adapters/csharp-library) for usage.